-The TOE performs two types of authentications: device-level authentication of the remote device (VPN peers) and user authentication for the authorized administrator of the TOE or for IPsec VPN clients.
+The TOE performs two types of authentication: device-level authentication of the remote device (VPN peers) and user authentication for the authorized administrator of the TOE or for IPsec VPN clients.
 Device-level authentication allows the TOE to establish a secure channel with a trusted peer.
 The secure channel is established only after each device authenticates the other.
-Device-level authentication is performed via IKE/IPsec X509v3 certificate-based authentication while user-level authentication from IPsec VPN clients uses certificate-based authentication (all IPsec VPN sessions are terminated at the FTD, not the FMC/FMCv).
+Device-level authentication is performed via IKE/IPsec X509v3 certificate based authentication while user-level authentication from IPsec VPN clients uses certificate-based authentication (all IPsec VPN sessions are terminated at the FTD, not the FMC/FMCv).

 The TOE provides authentication services for administrative users wishing to connect to the TOEs secure CLI and GUI administrator interfaces.
 The TOE requires authorized administrators to authenticate prior to being granted access to any of the management functionality.
-The TOE can be configured to require a minimum password length between 1 and 127 characters for FTD and 8 and 127 characters for FMC as well as mandatory password complexity rules.
+The TOE can be configured to require a minimum password length of 15 characters as well as mandatory password complexity rules.
 The TOE also implements a lockout mechanism when the number of unsuccessful authentication attempts exceeds the configured threshold.